LordArcus/R_projects/README.md

+# Salary data analysis of 5000 employees

-# This is small data analysis project where i have done web scraping, data cleaning and data analysis
+This is small data analysis project where i have done web scraping, data cleaning and data analysis

 Data source: https://salaries.texastribune.org/search/?q=Department+of+public+sefty